 Hi!
-My name is Samira and I am a current PhD student.
-At the moment I tutor Maths, I’m a big believer that tutoring can …
+My name is Samira.
+I can tutor: Maths GCSE.
+Maths Primary.
+Biology and Chemistry Primary.
+I’m a big believer that tutoring can really help …

 GCSE: Maths A-Levels: Economics, Accounting University Level: Accounting Exam Board: AQA, OCR, Edexcel Experience with: KS1 - KS4 and higher Experience with disability/ special needs: …